UbhiTS/ad-alexasmarttalkingthermostat/README.md

 # Alexa (& Sonos) Smart Talking Thermostat

 Alexa becomes the voice for your thermostat.
-And, take control of your thermostat like never before.
+Take control of your thermostat like never before.
 Extremely "Street Smart"!
 - **Your Thermostat Speaks What It's Doing**: **Alexa & HA together are Awesome!**
 - **Enforce Temp Limits**: your guests just can't crank up the heat or cold, saving you $$$
 - **Daily Shut Off**: no more forgetting to turn off the thermostat and let it run whole day while you are away